Vyral/brett-jennings/_posts/2025-07-26-roi-vs-roe-should-you-renovate-for-profit-or-renovate-for-enjoyment.md

 ---
 layout: post
-title: 'ROI vs ROE: Should You Renovate For Profit or Renovate For Enjoyment?'
+title: Should You Renovate For Profit or For Enjoyment?
 date: 2025-07-26 05:00:00
 tags:
 excerpt: >-